 - Explore science vistas of the Upper Peninsula.

-- Paddle the AuTrain River to monitor water quality issues.
+- Paddle the AuTrain River.

 This camp covers lodging in a residence hall, three meals per day in the dining hall or box lunches on field trips, and all necessary fees and transportation associated with field experiences.
 Campers will use the facilities and technology of Northern Michigan University.
 The registration fee is $599.

 - “I really enjoyed the opportunity to experience the campus and the Marquette area.
 The week's activities helped me confirm that NMU would be a great fit for me and I look forward to attending in the fall….”

 - “This camp was a fantastic experience that I would recommend to anyone.”

 - “I had such a good time here and I am hoping to attend college here in the Fall….This camp I think will prepare me so much for college and what I want to major in.”